Post Katrina Tour

 Click here to view Testimonials from people who have taken this tour!

-On this narrated, 40 mile, 3.5 hour tour, see for yourself how our tenacious city, now nine years on the mend, showcases her rebuilding efforts after being hit by the worst "natural" (or man-made?)
+On this narrated, 45 mile, 3.5 hour tour, we visit 3 areas of levee and flood wall failures: Upper 9th Ward, Gentilly, Lakeview.
+See for yourself how our tenacious city, now ten years on the mend, showcases her rebuilding efforts after being hit by the worst "natural" (or man-made?)
 U.S. disaster while continuing to show her usual Southern charm.
 Understand New Orleans' past, present and future.

 Our Guide will pick your group up and begin with an overview of city starting in the French Quarter, covering the history and architecture of the old Creole city, Jackson Square, St. Louis Cathedral, the Pontalba row houses, Cafe Du Monde and an overall view of the Mississippi River, explaining the importance of our port.

 Next you will pass the French Market and the old U.S. Mint, then, through the Faubourg Marigny, head east towards the Industrial Canal to view the largest levee breach which destroyed the Ninth Ward.
 Witness both the desolation and budding rebirth there, showing Harry Connick Jr.'s and Ellis Marsalis' project: Habitat For Humanity's colorful Musicians' Village, an island of hope and color in the middle of the Upper Ninth Ward still full of desolation and sadness.